Frequently Asked Questions about Covid-19

 This is to protect students from missing elements of their programme if they are unable to attend campus for a short period or if parts of the programme, such as large lectures, can’t be delivered on site because of social distancing.

 The key strengths of Bangor University are around our community and the broad range of activity and support that we offer.

 We will therefore expect you to make yourself available to participate in as much of the on campus support, delivery and activities as possible.

-Yes there will, this year it will be called Welcome 2020.
+Yes there is, this year it's called Welcome 2020.
 We are planning a range of activities, with online content, to help you settle in to University life as quickly as possible.

 Will clubs and societies run?